Waffle House armed robbery in Houston caught on video; $5G reward offered

 Houston police released surveillance video this week showing a violent Waffle House stickup in which a trio of masked armed robbers burst into the restaurant and forced customers to the floor.

-The video captures the harrowing July 23 robbery that reportedly left those at the restaurant shaken.
+The video captures the harrowing July 23 robbery that left those at the restaurant shaken, according to reports.

 At one point one of the thugs is seen holding a handgun at a man’s head as he forces him out of a booth and onto the ground, the Fort Worth Star-Telegram reports.
 The customer is seen sliding what appears to be his cellphone and wallet across the floor to the robber, who stuffs the items in his pockets.